The Pros and Cons of Buying Services From Fiverr

 What has your experience of Fiver been like?

-I know you are reading this article to get the real life feedback!
+I know you are reading this article to get real-life feedback!
 I must admit that I have had a variety of experiences on Fiverr.

 I am going to sound web page happy here, but the most successful interactions have been with sellers who have their own web page.
 This of course would be related to my aims.
 I am not looking to PASS SOMEONE ELSE'S writing off as my own, I am looking for advertising opportunities.